 MED: Talent injects a standard into the column again.
 Alternatively, any action taken during the analysis process can be filmed for this shot as long as it clearly shows that the analysis is being repeated.

 MED: Talent, at a workstation computer, uses calculation sheet software to plot the standard curve.
 Video Editor: The authors will provide a standard curve.
 It can be shown here alongside or instead of this shot.

+3.3.2 Screen of standard curve.PNG

 To begin analyzing the extracts, inject 20 microliters of each extract into the reverse-phase column [1].
 Set the HPLC column to a temperature of 30 degrees Celsius and a flow rate of 1 milliliter per minute [2].